gr33nwzrd/mshta-abuse/README.md

 C:\Windows\System32\mshta.exe
 ```

 Its job is to execute **HTA (HTML Application)** files.
 These files look like regular HTML files but with a `.hta` extension.
-However, unlike normal web pages, HTA files can **run powerful scripts like VBScript or JavaScript with elevated privileges**—giving attackers an easy way to run commands on a victim’s machine.
+However, unlike normal web pages, HTA files can also run polygot files that contains hta code.
+It basically executes only the hta code skipping the other containts of the polygot file and giving attackers an easy way to run commands on a victim’s machine.

 ## Why Is `mshta.exe` Abused?